charles-uno/django-amulet/README.md

 ## TODO

+- Get real average numbers (the current ones are from an old list with cantrips)
 - fix slight zoom on mobile
 - Get the deck list to show up nicely on narrow screens
 - Implement game actions for Expedition Map